pyeventsourcing/eventsourcing/README.md

         self.history.append(what)
 ```

-The `World` aggregate has a command method `make_it_so()` which triggers
-an  event called `SomethingHappened` that appends the given value
-of `what` to the `history` attribute of an instance of `World`.
-It is generally recommended to use an imperative
-style when naming command methods, and to name event classes
-using past participles.

 You can use the library's `Application` class to define event sourced
 applications.
 The `Application` class brings together a domain model
 and persistence infrastructure.